Roman Forum

-For centuries the Forum was the center of day-to-day life in Rome: the site of triumphal processions and elections; the venue for public speeches, criminal trials, and gladiatorial matches; and the nucleus of commercial affairs.
-Here statues and monuments commemorated the city's great men.
-The teeming heart of ancient Rome, it has been called the most celebrated meeting place in the world, and in all history.
+For centuries, the Forum was the centre of day-to-day life in Rome: the site of triumphal processions and elections; the venue for public speeches, criminal trials and gladiatorial matches; and the nucleus of commercial and legal affairs.
+Here statues and monuments commemorated the city's leaders.
+The heart of ancient Rome, it has been called the most celebrated meeting place in the world, and in all history.
 Located in the small valley between the Palatine and Capitoline Hills, the Forum today is a sprawling ruin of architectural fragments and intermittent archaeological excavations attracting 4.5 million or more sightseers yearly.

 Many of the oldest and most important structures of the ancient city were located on or near the Forum.
 The Roman Kingdom's earliest shrines and temples were located on the southeastern edge.
 These included the ancient former royal residence, the Regia (8th century BC), and the Temple of Vesta (7th century BC), as well as the surrounding complex of the Vestal Virgins, all of which were rebuilt after the rise of imperial Rome.

 Other archaic shrines to the northwest, such as the Umbilicus Urbis and the Vulcanal (Shrine of Vulcan), developed into the Republic's formal Comitium (assembly area).
-This is where the Senate—as well as Republican government itself—began.
+This was where the Senate—as well as Republican government itself—began.
 The Senate House, government offices, tribunals, temples, memorials and statues gradually cluttered the area.

-Over time the archaic Comitium was replaced by the larger adjacent Forum and the focus of judicial activity moved to the new Basilica Aemilia (179 BC).
+Over time, the archaic Comitium was replaced by the larger adjacent Forum, and the focus of judicial activity moved to the new Basilica Aemilia (179 BC), formally Basilica Fulvia.
 Some 130 years later, Julius Caesar built the Basilica Julia, along with the new Curia Julia, refocusing both the judicial offices and the Senate itself.
 This new Forum, in what proved to be its final form, then served as a revitalized city square where the people of Rome could gather for commercial, political, judicial and religious pursuits in ever greater numbers.

 Eventually, much economic and judicial business would transfer away from the Forum Romanum to the larger and more extravagant structures (Trajan's Forum and the Basilica Ulpia) to the north.
 The reign of Constantine the Great saw the construction of the last major expansion of the Forum complex—the Basilica of Maxentius (312 AD).
-This returned the political center to the Forum until the fall of the Western Roman Empire almost two centuries later.
+This returned the political centre to the Forum until the fall of the Western Roman Empire almost two centuries later.